-ApsaraVideo Player allows you to implement full-screen instant loading by using the following three methods: the first frame as the thumbnail, video preload in the player, and play-and-cache.
+ApsaraVideo Player allows you to implement full-screen instant loading by using the following three methods: the first frame as the thumbnail, video preload, and play-and-cache.
 You can use these methods to shorten the average startup loading time to about 300 milliseconds in a Wi-Fi environment.

 First frame as the thumbnail